 You just have to love this cafe-you can sit at small tables under rubber trees, palms and other such greenery while enjoying the best cake in the city.
 What more could you ask for?
 The cafe is situated in the winter garden of the ?Ny Carlsberg Glyptotek' museum.
 At least seven different types of cake and gateaux are served along with dark hot chocolate.
 If you're lucky, one of the dark chocolate cake with raspberry jelly, apple pie with cinnamon and almonds or the amazingly good strawberry and marzipan tart will be available for you to savour.

-SEE in Copenhagen: Superkilenred|guide Copenhagen
+SIGHTS in Copenhagen:

 It's not Disneyland Paris or Phantasialand near Cologne - it's not an amusing park at all.
 However, Superkilen stimulates smile and brain muscles.
 The walk-in art project by the Copenhagen architects BIG, German landscape architects Topotek 1, Danish artists group Superflex and the communication office Help encompasses a black marketplace, a green park and a huge playground in pink - adorned by street furniture from more than 50 countries: Brazilian telephone booths, Armenian picnic tables, neon ads from the U.S. and Japanese cherry trees.
 The multicultural design doesn't come by chance - more than 70 percent of Nørrebro's population comes from abroad.
 The design concept was developed by designers in hand with the residents.
 The result is a walk-in art work which has been under construction since 2012.
 The pink square is already finished.